-Despite the command in Galatians 6:2, to “share in each other's burdens, and in this way obey the law of Christ” (NLT), we tend to avoid sharing our burdens and hurts with others.
+Despite the command in Galatians 6:2, we tend to avoid sharing our burdens and hurts with others.
 Instead we allow fear, insecurity, and pride to hold us back.

 But maybe we should be afraid.
 People are mean.
 Sometimes telling others could risk our safety or someone else's.
 Sometimes we are judged or rejected.
 And sometimes our secrets are shocking—disgusting even.
-It's scary but if we don't seek help and confront our pain, we risk being chained to our past and our relationship with God and others could suffer.
+It's scary, but if we don’t seek help and confront our pain we risk being chained to our past and our relationship with God could suffer.

 It’s a disturbing story, but I can’t get the torn clothing and ashes out of my mind—a public announcement of Tamar’s shame.
 We deal with brokenness so differently today!

-I don't know anyone who publically airs his or her dirty laundry as Tamar did (at least not by choice).
-Often we are humiliated and embarrassed, and don't want to think about it.
+I don't know anyone who airs his or her dirty laundry in public as Tamar did (at least not by choice).
+Often we are humiliated and embarrassed, and don't want to think about it let alone admit our shame.
 To cope we ignore the bad feelings, and pursue the good ones.
 We ask God to take away the negative and strive to make ourselves feel good again.